 Applicant time but with zero salary costs/p>

-Applicants who are not requesting a salary contribution may request standard support costs (travel, laptops etc.) based on their level of contribution to the project (FTE).
+Applicants who are not requesting a salary contribution may request guideline support costs (travel, computing consumables etc.) based on their level of contribution to the project (FTE).
 However, in such instances the case for support MUST make it clear whether Estate and Indirect costs have been included in the request.

 Un-named Research Staff and Named Research Staff – please refer to the Grants handbook Research Staff

 Other Directly Incurred (ODI)

-As of 2013 publication costs associated with peer-reviewed journal articles and conference papers should not be included in grant proposals.
+Note: Publication costs associated with journal articles and conference papers should not be requested on grant proposals

 Applicants may request the purchase of equipment outright, or in part, sharing across a number of projects where appropriate or contracting out a specific task.